 - Physical therapy or occupational therapy: often times the therapists utilize stretches and other activities specific to the condition of the individual.

 It is highly possible for work related conditions to increase the probability, or even cause the onset of osteoarthritis in the knee.
 Treatment and medication can be a financial burden to sufferers.
-Contact a personal injury lawyer if you feel that your knee injury and osteoarthritis may have been caused by someone else’s negligence.
-The treatment and medication costs could be covered by compensation.
 Work with an experienced doctor to relieve your symptoms today such as the knee pain doctor in PG County MD.

 Thanks to Authors at Pain and Arthritis Relief Center for their insight into Chiropractic treatment.